How Do You Like Your Steaks?

 Today I am going to dive into cooking a perfect steak!
 I understand that everyone has a different preference when it comes to how they like their steaks done, but today I will show you how to cook a steak for every desired temperature.

 As you can see from my top picture, I like my steak medium rare.
-The picture above almost looks rare, but it really was closer to medium rare…this steak sat a few minutes for the photo shoot and as a steak sits and is exposed to air, it may become more red in color.
-Lets dive into how to cook this steak!
+The picture above almost looks rare, but it really was closer to medium rare…this steak sat a few minutes for the photo shoot and as a steak sits and is exposed to air, it may become redder in color.
+Let’s dive into how to cook this steak!

 4 Easy Steps To Cooking A Perfect Steak!